Myrthen: Book 2

 Schumann centres the cycle's second book around a pair of poems each by Goethe and Rückert.
 But as well as the opening song to a text by Heine, Schumann includes a setting of "The Highland Widow's Lament" by Burns.
 It is the first in a narrative set, continued in the third book, of Burns songs about highland life, though this song is unusual amongst them since it regards death.
 Schumann uses key relationships in order to tie this part of the cycle to later sections.
 The keys of songs 3 to 7 are: G major, E minor, E major, A minor/A major, and F major.
 An almost identical scheme of keys appears in songs 17 to 23, in the third and fourth books.

 The second cycle opens with "Die Lotosblume" (No. 7), the first setting in the cycle of a poem by Heine.
 The poem mainly treats quiet longing, but touches upon the erotic.
 The song is through-composed, but Schumann sets each line of the poem in a single two-bar phrase, with some rhythmic regularity.
-The first stanza's setting begins with a statement in bars 2–3, a motif whose notes Sams identifies as a musical cipher for Clara, the non-diatonic letters L and R substituted for neighbouring notes: C, B♭, A, G♯, A. But the second stanza's modulation in bars 9–10 from the dominant key C major to A-flat major signals "the courting moon's passage to the island of the mediant, marked out not only by [the change of] key but by the disappearance of the bass".
+The first stanza's setting begins with a statement in bars 2–3, a motif whose notes Sams identifies as a musical cipher for Clara, the non-diatonic letters L and R substituted for neighbouring notes: C, B♭, A, G♯, A. But the second stanza's modulation in bars 9–10 from the dominant key C major to A♭ major signals "the courting moon's passage to the island of the mediant, marked out not only by [the change of] key but by the disappearance of the bass".

 The opening line of "Talismane" (No. 8), Gottes ist der Orient! ("The Orient is God's!"), is set melodically to the notes of a C-major triad.
 Eric Sams conjectures that this motif, sung and then echoed hy the piano, is a musical cypher for Schumann himself.
 The song is marked Feierlich, nicht zu langsam (Solemn, not too slow); it is a setting of the first three stanzas of another poem from Goethe's West-östlicher Divan, whose text has its origins in a Surah from the Koran; Schumann set the same three verses again in his choral cycle Vier doppelchörige Gesänge.
 The song's inclusion in the Myrthen owes possibly to its third verse, which deals thematically with the creation of art and God's constant love: